ngocanh/docker-compose-collection/README.md

     ```
     docker-compose -f dcc.hana-xe.tmpl.yml up
     ```
-3. The image weights over 3GB and the initialization will take some time, go and a :coffee:.
+3. The image weights over 3GB and the initialization will take some time, go and get a :coffee:.

     When HXE is ready, check its status
     ```